kubernetes/kops/docs/getting_started/aws.md

 earlier.
 This is a great sign that your Kubernetes cluster is online and working.

-Also `kops` ships with a handy validation tool that can be ran to ensure your cluster is working as expected.
+`kops` also ships with a handy validation tool that can be ran to ensure your cluster is working as expected.

 ```bash
 kops validate cluster
 ```

-You can look at all the system components with the following command.
+You can look at all system components with the following command.

 ```
 kubectl -n kube-system get po